adamchairly/ai-agents/README.md

 -  $max_{a'} Q(s', a')$ is the maximum predicted reward achievable in the new state $s'$, considering all possible actions $a'$.
 - $\alpha$ is the learning rate, determining how much the new information overrides old information.
 - $\gamma$ is the discount factor, determining the importance of future rewards compared to immediate rewards

-- In a simpler environment an algorithm like Q-learning can be a good choice, because it can be trained fast and is more cost-efficient than trainig a DNN.
+- Q-learning can be a good choice in a simple environment, because it can be trained fast and is more cost-efficient than training a DNN.

 ### Integrating into the Flappy Bird environment